 - Be prepared to spend some time on research (Proof of Concept and feasibility study will help you evaluate a product’s potential and market appeal);

-- Create several IoT product use cases (including scenarios of possible cyber security attacks);
+- Create several IoT product Applications (including scenarios of possible cyber security attacks);

 - Make sure your vendor employs certified security experts who will develop a detailed IoT product roadmap with security in mind;